-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - if the claims are subject to litigation, obtain the approval of the court (Sections 100-5(2), (3), Schedule 2 of the Corporations Act 2001 (Cth)).

-In addition, if the terms of the assignment are to extend for more than three months (eg, if the price is partly payable on success), court or creditor approval is required under Section 477(2B) of the Corporations Act.
+In addition, if the terms of the assignment are to extend for more than three months (eg, if the price is partly payable on success), court or creditor approval is required under Section 477(2B) of the Corporations Act 2001 (Cth).
 If the claim relates to a debt due to the company, which is effectively being compromised by the assignment, similar approval under Section 477(2A) may also apply.

-Written notice of the assignment, signed by the assignor, should also be given to the debtor or defendant to ensure that the assignment is effective at law and avoids the need for the liquidator to be a party to the enforcement action (eg, Section 12 of the Conveyancing Act 1919 (NSW)).
+Written notice of the assignment, signed by the assignor, should also be given to the debtor or defendant to ensure that the assignment is effective at law and to avoid the need for the liquidator to be a party to the enforcement action (eg, Section 12 of the Conveyancing Act 1919 (NSW)).

 6.3 Are final judgments and/or mere causes of action assignable in your jurisdiction and is there a regulatory framework governing this?